ProPwn/HashChecker/README.md

-Project licensied under MIT License, see ./LICENSE.md for more informations
+Project licensed under MIT License, see ./LICENSE.md for more information

 UTILITY